 Due to fears of a "pull factor," countries in the region have traditionally been reluctant to integrate refugees or to grant temporary asylum.
-We hope that U.S. efforts to resettle large numbers of refugees from the camps along the Thai-Burma border will encourage the Thai government to improve the local integration prospects for those refugees who will not be resettled.
+We hope that U.S. efforts to resettle large numbers of refugees from the camps along the Thai-Burma border will encourage the Thai government to improve livelihood opportunities for those refugees who will not be resettled.
 The United States and other donor governments continue to engage in a strategic dialogue with the Government of Thailand concerning the future of the nine camps on the Thai-Burma border.
 We recognize that the Thai government remains concerned that resettlement has not dramatically reduced the camp population as new refugees are taking the place of those who are departing for third countries.
-Local integration remains a difficult option, due to opposition from host countries, such as Bangladesh, Malaysia, and India.
+Local integration remains a difficult option, due to opposition from host countries, such as Thailand, Bangladesh, Malaysia, and India.
 UNHCR and the international community continue to advocate for these governments to make policy changes relating to refugees, and to expand humanitarian protection and assistance space for refugees and other persons of concern.

 The United States continues to lead third country resettlement efforts in the region.
 Other resettlement countries, including Australia, Canada, New Zealand, and the Nordic countries, resettle refugees referred by UNHCR.
-In FY 2010, the United States processed UNHCR-referred refugee cases in Bangladesh, Cambodia, China, Hong Kong, Laos, Indonesia, Malaysia, Micronesia, Mongolia, Palau, Singapore, Sri Lanka, and Thailand.
+In FY 2011, the United States processed UNHCR-referred refugee cases in Bangladesh, Cambodia, China, Hong Kong, Laos, Malaysia, Mongolia, Palau, Philippines, Thailand, and Vietnam.

-We expect to admit more than 17,000 refugees from East Asia in FY 2010.
-This will include some 10,000 Burmese Karen and Karenni living in camps along the Thai-Burma border, some 6,000 Burmese Chin in Malaysia, some 800 Vietnamese processed under the former Humanitarian Resettlement Initiative in Vietnam, and a small number of urban refugees of various nationalities in the region.
-As of May 31, 2010, over 6,200 Burmese refugee applicants have benefitted from exemptions from terrorism related inadmissibilities.
+We expect to admit more than 17,000 refugees from East Asia in FY 2011.
+This will include some 9,500 Burmese ethnic minorities (mostly Karen, Karenni, and Kachin) living in camps along the Thai-Burma border, some 8,000 Burmese in Malaysia, and a small number of urban refugees of various nationalities in the region.